- About Homelessness

 |In 2008, the National Housing Trust Fund was established as part of the Housing and Economic Recovery Act.
 However, the Trust Fund has not yet been funded, and concerted advocacy efforts are underway to change that.|

 In July 2008, the Housing and Economic Recovery Act was signed into law, establishing a National Housing Trust Fund, among other housing-related provisions.
 Although the Housing Trust Fund has been established, a permanent funding stream has not been secured.
-On February 1, 2011, the President announced a Housing Plan, which includes the $1 billion capitalization needed to fund the National Housing Trust Fund.
-The plan aims to assist homeowners and renters struggling to afford their housing.
-The President also included $1 billion in mandatory funding to capitalize the NHTF in his fiscal year (FY) 2014, 2013, 2012, 2011 and 2010 congressional budget requests.
+The President also included $1 billion in mandatory funding to capitalize the NHTF in his fiscal year (FY) 2014, 2013, 2012, 2011, and 2010 congressional budget requests; however, Congress has yet to provide these funds.

 On December 18, 2012, Representative Keith Ellison (D-MN) introduced H.R.
 6677, the Common Sense Housing Investment Act, which would reform the Mortgage Interest Deduction (MID) and use the generated savings to provide dedicated funding (beyond capitalization) for the National Housing Trust Fund.
 On March 15, 2013, Mr. Ellison reintroduced his bill, H.R.
 1213, the Common Sense Housing Investment Act of 2013, in the 113th Congress.